VictorBusk/AWS-workshop/Assignment 2 - API Gateway/Assignment2.md

 # Goal
 The goal of this assignment is to create an AWS Lambda function that can be invoked via API Gateway, which will return a greeting message with the name of the person passed in as a query parameter.

-## Prerequisites
-Before starting this assignment, make sure you have completed the previous assignment on creating a basic Lambda function in C# and know how to deploy it to AWS.

 ## Instructions
 ### Part 1: Create a new REST API in API Gateway